gracelang/language/spec.md

 This means that the  request  cannot depend on a `self`, implicitly or explicitly.
 This means that programs cannot inherit or use any trait or class that can potentially be overridden.
-The object reused by a `use` clause must be a trait object.
 Note that the arguments to [Manifest Expression](#manifest-expressions) need not themselves be manifest.